 But have all these steps helped?
 Many disagree.

 “The web: is it the source of the problem or the source of the solution?”

 According to Pew Research Center (June 2016), despite declining paper news circulation, print remains vital.
 “In in the US, 2015, print circulation makes up 78% of weekday circulation and 86% of all Sunday circulation.”

-Young audiences – keen readers
+Young audiences and publishing today – keen readers

 But will young people continue buying news printed on paper?
 The industry fears that habit of buying newspapers is directly correlated with age.
 Therefore paper broadcasting will die with older generations (Campaign).
 Can mobile save news reading?